-Leeds United legends have left an indelible mark on a club which has a rich history of remarkable players to have graced Elland Road.
+Leeds United legends have left an indelible mark on a club that has a rich history of remarkable players gracing Elland Road.

 |Managers:||Jack Taylor (1959-1961), Don Revie (1961-1974), Brian Clough (1974), Jimmy Armfield (1974-1975) Jock Stein (1975-1976)|